-The plan is updated at least annually or more often if there is a change in the participant's needs.
+The service plan is updated at least annually or more often if there is a change in the participant's needs.
+If any changes are to be made a new service plan must be created by the team and the DDPM must approve the new plan revisions.